Dennis Román | Project Portfolio

 • End-to-end teleop stacking flow demonstrated.

-• Vertical climb was blocked in the final run by a failed voltage regulator.
+• Vertical climb was demonstrated during testing but blocked in the final (competition) run by a failed voltage regulator.

 Results and engineering takeaways